-The narrative below builds upon our First Quarterly Update, which was submitted October 18, 2021.
-Our Second Quarterly Update primarily focuses on Phase I of our Spend Plan.
-Additionally, we are including updated activities that were not previously part of our prior HCBS Spend Plan submissions.
-These proposed activities are described further under Phase II on page 5.
+The narrative below builds upon our prior Quarterly Updates.
 FSSA's designated point of contact for the quarterly spending plan submissions is Allison Taylor, the State Medicaid Director.

 As part of our quarterly HCBS Spending Plan submission, FSSA attests to the following assurances: